kcarnold/cs344/content/project/_index.md

 The report should be at the level of polish and formality of a blog post (more than a class homework assignment, less than an academic paper).
 Precise technical language should be used in descriptions of methods.

+- Audience:
+  - The introduction and conclusion should be written for a general audience (friends and family, for example).
--   Assume an audience that is familiar with AI / machine learning in general but none of the specific software used (e.g., `fastai` or Hugging Face `transformers`).
+  - The rest of the report should be written for someone who is familiar with AI / machine learning in general but none of the specific software used (e.g., `fastai` or Hugging Face `transformers`).
+- Explain your overall approach and the choices you make along the way.
--   The report should still make sense if all of the source code is hidden.
+  - The report should still make sense if all of the source code is hidden. (i.e., don't use code comments to explain what you're doing or why)
+  - Use Markdown (text) cells appropriately, e.g., to format headers (`## Header`) and links.
 -   Submit your work as a Jupyter Notebook (`.ipynb`) file if possible.
--   Use Markdown (text) cells to format headers (`## Header`) and links.

 Here are some elements that would generally be expected in a report.
 Not all reports need to have all elements, and reports may include other elements.
-The following table is formatted in a way that should be useful as a checklist to include in your submission; see the [source code for this page](https://raw.githubusercontent.com/kcarnold/cs344/main/content/project/index.md) for how to include it in your report.

-Reports should generally include:
+Reports should *generally* include:

 - A succinct but descriptive **title**
 - A **real-world question or goal** and *why* it's interesting.